-7. Management Fee and Operating Expenses
+A. Management Fee

 The Manager provides investment and administrative services to the Fund.
 In consideration for such services the Manager receives a monthly fee in arrears based on each series of shares as a percentage of the average daily NAV of the series.
 The management fee for Series A is 1.75% per annum and for Series F is 0.75% per annum.
-Common expenses incurred by the Fund are allocated among the series on a pro-rata basis among all shares of all series.
-The Manager is reimbursed for reasonable costs related to maintaining the Fund and preparation and distribution of financial statements and other documents to shareholders.
-For the year ended December 31, 2022, management fees before the absorption of expenses amounted to \$0.5 million.
+For the year ended December 31, 2023, management fees before the absorption of expenses amounted to \$0.5 million (December 31, 2022 - \$0.5 million).